andrelandgraf/andrelandgraf/contents/articles/2022-07-16_why_remix_is_not_a_react_framework_but_a_full_stack_web_framework.md

 However, I believe Remix is the next evolutionary step that addresses the pain points of SPAs but still enables me to create modern web apps.

-{% statement %} Remix addresses the pain points of SPAs and still lets me build modern web apps. {% /statement %}
+{% statement %}Remix addresses the pain points of SPAs and still lets me build modern web apps.{% /statement %}

 Both Remix and Next.js aim to solve the pain points of SPAs by utilizing the latest improvements in React and taking advantage of server-side rendering (SSR).
 From an SPA perspective, I believe